MicrosoftDocs/SupportArticles-docs/support/sql/admin/error-password-service-account-changed.md

 **User action**

-1. If SQL Server Startup account is a Local User Account on the computer, open Computer Management (compmgmt.msc), and clear the **Account is Locked Out** checkbox for the SQL Server Startup Account under **Local Users & Groups**, click **OK** and restart SQL Service.
+1. If SQL Server Startup account is a Local User Account on the computer, open Computer Management (compmgmt.msc), and clear the **Account is Locked Out** checkbox for the SQL Server Startup Account under **Local Users & Groups**.
+Then, select **OK**, and restart the SQL Server service.

 1. If SQL Server Startup account is a Windows Domain Account, open Active Directory Users and Computers, and verify that the SQL Server Startup Account has the **Account is Locked Out** property enabled.